Grypto-kali/ESP8266-PC-Power/README.md

 # ESP8266 PC Power

+⚠️ **WARNING:** This code is **not security-hardened**.
+Its purpose is only to keep non-technical or casual users away from the “power button.”
+Do **not** expose this project to the internet (no port forwarding) and do **not** use it in critical environments.
+It is intended for hobby use on a trusted local network, at your own risk.

 ## Overview

 This project uses an ESP8266 microcontroller to create a web server for remotely managing a computer's power state.
 It includes features like a login page, failed login handling, and a control panel for turning on the computer.